x

 More () »

-'Jail shouldn't be a death sentence': Ten inmates have died at the Bexar County Jail this year
+'Jail shouldn't be a death sentence': Ten inmates have died at the Bexar County jail so far this year

-A grieving mother is now planning a peaceful protest.
-People are encouraged to show their support at the Castillo Funeral Home on Saturday.
+A grieving mother is planning a peaceful protest and at the Castillo Funeral Home on Saturday.

 It’s been four years since Leos lost her only son, Julian Dena.
-The 34-year-old was being held at the Bexar County Jail when he suffered a medical episode.
+The 34-year-old was being held at the Bexar County Adult Detention Center west of downtown when he suffered a medical episode.
 Leos says another inmate found Dena unresponsive in his cell and alerted the guards.

-“The doctor said it was a massive heart attack because of the drugs he had ingested [at the jail],” she said.
-“So, for him to ingest them inside while he was getting magistrated means there was a failure to properly search him three times."
+“The doctor said it was a massive heart attack because of the drugs he had ingested (at the jail),” she said.
+“For him to ingest them inside while he was getting magistrated means there was a failure to properly search him three times."

 Dena struggled with addiction and homelessness for several years, Leos says.